Baseball Metrics

 Weighted On-Base Average (wOBA)

 wOBA assigns a specific run value to every offensive event.
 Unlike batting average, which treats all hits equally, wOBA recognizes that a home run contributes more to scoring than a single.
 It is one of the best single measures of offensive production.
+See how wOBA factors into prospect scoring on the leaderboard.

 | Level | wOBA |